Testimony by “Abu Mansur”: Former 9-Year Member

-They also had spots in Washington state and Oregon.
+They also had spots in Washington State and Oregon.
 Sometimes a “jamaat” is just a building that they declare to be a Dawah Center.
 They might count them among the villages.
-The Philadelphia Dawah Center was a small place above a barber shop but that’s gone now.
+The Philadelphia Dawah Center was a small place above a barber shop.
 The Atlantic City Dawah Center in New Jersey was there a long time and we always heard of trouble coming from there, like drugs and things like that.

 Outside of America, they have Hassanville in Canada and I believe there was a second one.
 There’s also one in Mexico that Hispanic members of the group established.
+A leader we called “Julio” was going there.
 And the one in Trinidad where Barry Adams was deported to from Canada.

 Life Inside Fuqra